Does Your Nail Salon Use Dipping Powder? Here's How To Make Sure They're Using It Safely

 GREENSBORO, N.C. — Dipping powder, also known in the beauty industry as SNS, is a popular technique to paint nails advertised as being better for the nail and longer-lasting.

-But these benefits could be reaped if your nail technician doesn't use the product properly.
+But you might not get those benefits - if the technician doesn't apply it properly.

+Many nail salons just reuse the same powder - and dip other customers' nails into it.

 According to Lynda Elliot, Executive Director of the North Carolina Board of Cosmetic Art Examiners, "any product that has been in coming into contact with with a client, has to be thrown away after that contact," under Title 21 of the NC Administrative Code section 14H.0403(j).